teukualdieaulia/MomEase-Face-Recognation/projectrekammedis/README.md

 ## Usage

-1. **Sign Up / Log In**: Users sign up or log in using the face recognition authentication feature.
+1. **Sign Up / Log In**: Users can sign up or log in using face recognition.
+Upon login, DeepFace will verify the user’s face against the saved data in Firebase.
-2. **View Medical Records**: Authorized users can view, edit, and manage their medical records.
+2. **View Medical Records**: Authorized users can view, edit, and manage their medical records stored in Firebase Firestore.
 3. **Update Profile and Preferences**: Users can update their personal details and configure settings.
-4. **Data Security**: Sensitive information is securely stored and encrypted, accessible only to authenticated users.
+4. **Data Security**: Sensitive information is securely stored and accessible only to authenticated users.

 ## Project Structure

 ```
-MomEase-Face-Recognition/
-├── backend/                # Node.js backend for API and authentication
-│   ├── models/             # Database models
-│   ├── controllers/        # API route logic
-│   ├── routes/             # API route declarations
-│   └── .env                # Environment variables
-└── frontend/               # Flutter project
+MomEase-Face-Recognation/
 ├── lib/                    # Main Flutter application code
+│   ├── screens/            # Screens for different pages in the app
+│   ├── services/           # Services for Firebase and DeepFace integration
+│   └── widgets/            # Custom reusable widgets
-    └── assets/             # Assets like images and fonts
+├── assets/                 # Assets like images and fonts
+└── backend/                # (Optional) Any additional backend services
 ```

 ## Contributing